Low Level API¶

 .

-.
-The parameters define the rectangular area of the content which has changed during the last drawing action, and which must be flushed to the display buffer (dirty area).
-This function should be atomic: the implementation has to start another task or a hardware device (often a DMA) to perform the copy.
+This function should be atomic: the implementation has to start another task or a hardware device (often a DMA) to perform the flush.

-As soon as the application performs a new drawing, the Graphics Engine locks the thread.
-It will automatically unlocked when the BSP will call LLUI_DISPLAY_flushDone
+As soon as the Application performs a new drawing, the Graphics Engine locks the thread.

 Function LLUI_DISPLAY_IMPL_isColor